grendel-consulting/cloud-control-tower/.github/SECURITY.md

 # Security Policy and Procedures

-Our security policies and procedures for this project are outlined below.
+Our security policies and procedures as a whole are outlined below.
 Broadly, we wish to avoid leaving the ecosystem worse than we found it.

 ## Supported Versions